dirkfabisch/Dxtr/README.md

 Based on the work from Stephen Black (http://stephenblackwasalreadytaken.github.io/DexDrip).

-It uses the DexDrip Wixel Hardware descibed on his site.
+It uses the DexDrip Wixel Hardware described on his site.

-The iOS app will connect tor the HW via Bluetooth and read the sensor data.
+The iOS app will connect tor the HW via Bluetooth and read the sensor data via wifi.

 ## Done
 * Basic Setup